StructuralNeurobiologyLab/autodoc/README.md

 5. Customize the parameters in the `main` function according to your needs.
 The available parameters are:

    - `Model`: The GPT model to use for generating the docstrings.
-You can choose from "gpt-4-32k", "gpt-4", "gpt-3.5-turbo-16k", or "gpt-3.5-turbo".
+You can choose from "gpt-4-32k", "gpt-4", "gpt-3.5-turbo-16k", or "gpt-3.5-turbo". gpt-3.5-turbo and gpt-3.5-turbo-16k can only be used if all codes are shorter than max_lno (do not have to be split into snippets).
 For Codes larger than 250 lines we recommend to use gpt-4-32k.
 The default value is "gpt-4".

    - `max_lno`: The maximum number of lines that the tool can handle in a single file.
 If a file is larger than this, it will be split into smaller snippets.
 To adjust this parameter read the [second bullet point](#notice) .The default value is 400.